TuckerHaydon/MediationLayerStudent/labs/lab4/README.md

 4) A\* Algorithm

 Now you must implement the algorithms in C++.
 First create a workspace directory and download the MediationLayerStudent repository.
+Open the terminal by clicking 'Activities' in the upper-left corner and searching for 'Terminal'.
+Then enter the following commands.
 ```bash
 cd ~
 mkdir Workspace && cd Workspace